deepakrjain/QuizSphere/README.md

 - Create and manage quizzes from the dashboard.

 **Student Portal:**
--Take available quizzes and view results and leaderboard.
+- Take available quizzes and view results and leaderboard.